 The Manufacturing Trade Remedies Alliance (MTRA) is a coalition of several trade associations and trade unions that are directly involved or connected with UK manufacturing.
 Formed in early 2017, our organisations believe that making things in the UK is beneficial for our economy and wider society.
 On a fair and level playing field, our manufacturers are able to successfully compete in the international marketplace.
 MTRA’s objective is to ensure that the UK’s trade policy enables that level playing field and that this should include a robust and efficient trade remedies regime.

-What are trade remedies? – Trade remedies allow WTO members to remedy injury caused by unfair trading practices, such as dumped or subsidised imports, or from injury caused by unforeseen surges in imports.
+Trade remedies allow World Trade Organization (WTO) members to remedy injury caused by unfair trading practices, such as dumped or subsidised imports, or from injury caused by unforeseen surges in imports.
 Overview of trade remedies.

 Without a level playing field, global market distortions created by unfair trading practices can cause irreparable injury to vital UK production and employment.

-|Trade Associations||Agricultural Industries Confederation, British Ceramic Confederation, British Glass, Chemical Industries Association, Confederation of Paper Industries, Mineral Products Association, Renewable Energy Association, UK Steel.|
+Trade Associations: Agricultural Industries Confederation, Aluminium Federation, British Ceramic Confederation, British Glass, Chemical Industries Association, Confederation of Paper Industries, Mineral Products Association, Renewable Transport Fuel Association.